-As waves of migrant groups arrived in Victoria, they brought with them individual culinary practices and traditions.
-Gardens flourished, in backyards and community spaces, along with the agricultural practices of Victoria’s First Nations peoples, cultivated over tens of thousands of years.
+As waves of migrant groups arrived in Victoria, they brought with them their own individual culinary practices and traditions.
+Their gardens flourished, in backyards and community spaces, along with the agricultural practices of Victoria’s First Nations peoples, cultivated over tens of thousands of years.

-Plants and ingredient grown and shared have influenced recipes passed down through generations.
+Plants and ingredients grown and shared have influenced recipes passed down through generations.
 These culinary practices have become ways in which our cultural heritage and identity can be expressed and explored.

 Grow, Gather, Share is a celebration of the diversity and history of gardening and food here in multicultural Victoria.
 Join us in exploring this rich history, and spend time in the Immigration Museum’s very own pop-up garden.